Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 For this testing, you should proceed [Setup Rootchain in Private Testnet](how-to-open-private-testnet-rootchain) and [Setup Childchain in Private Testnet](how-to-open-private-testnet-manually).
 If you did not yet, please those two steps.

-> The usernode is not necessary in this section by [Setup Childhcain - Setup Usernode node](how-to-open-private-testnet-manually#setup-user-node).
+> The usernode is not necessary in this section by [Setup Childchain - Setup Usernode node](how-to-open-private-testnet-manually#setup-user-node).

 ## Staking TON for Operators